-compliance with Appendix B.

-8 CLASSES AND DIVISIONS

-8.1 PHRF-LO Ratings for registrations will be verified on http://www.phrf-lo.org/ by the race scorer.
-Boats without ratings will have one established for the race by the GYC club handicapper or race committee.

-8.2 Divisional Splits shall be based on participation and will be provided at the Competitors' Meeting.

-9 VENUE

-9.1 The Start will be approximately 0.25NM northwest of western Rochester pier light.
-The racing area will cover both coastal and open waters of Lake Ontario.
-The Finish will be between a boat anchored off the eastern Rochester pier and the light at the end of the pier.

-10 COURSES

-10.1 The diagram in Attachment C illustrates the intended course.
-Spinnaker boats will sail the triangular course depicted: from start, approximately 0.25NM northwest of Rochester western pier light to Wautoma Shoals buoy, and then on a bearing of approximately 20 degrees to Scotch Bonnet Island, returning to Rochester at a bearing of approximately 187 degrees to the finish.
+- 9.1 The Start will be approximately 0.25NM northwest of western Rochester pier light.
+The racing area will cover both coastal and open waters of Lake Ontario. - 9.2 The Finish will be between a boat anchored off the eastern end of the Rochester east pier and the light at the end of the pier. - 10 COURSE The diagram in Attachment C illustrates the intended course. - 10.1 Spinnaker boats will sail the triangular course depicted from start, approximately 0.25NM northwest of Rochester western pier light to Wautoma Shoals buoy, and then on a bearing of approximately 20 degrees to Scotch Bonnet Island, returning to Rochester at a bearing of approximately 187 degrees to the finish.
 Genoa Only boats will sail from the same starting line on a bearing of approximately 7 degrees to Scotch Bonnet Island and back to Rochester at a bearing of approximately 187 degrees to the finish.

--

 11 PENALTY SYSTEM

 11.1 Appendix V1 (PENALTY AT THE TIME OF AN INCIDENT) will apply.

 12 SCORING

-12.1 RRS Appendix A shall apply.

-12.2 The scoring system will use PHRF-LO handicap ratings with Point to Point (P2P) correction for all PHRF divisions.
+12.1 The scoring system will use PHRF-LO handicap ratings with Point 2 Point (P2P) correction for all PHRF divisions.

+13 BERTHING

-13 BERTHING 13.1 The on-line registration includes an indication for visiting boats requiring transient berthing.
+13.1 The on-line registration includes an indication for visiting boats requiring transient berthing.
 The organizer will contact requesting skippers/owners to coordinate slips if size of boats and available space allow.
 Reciprocal clubs may be granted docking at RYC and GYC.
 Please contact race organizer for more information.